2 days inca trail

 Inca Trail permits usually sell out as soon as they go on sale, six months in advance.
 Often, people who book at the last minute have no choice and seek an alternative route to make their visit to the lost Incas memorable.
 We highly recommend doing the 2 days Inca Trail to get an overview of Inca history and Andean traditions.

-The short Inca Trail is a relatively easier option.
+This tour is a relatively easier option.
 You will not have to hike to high altitudes or camp in remote areas.
-In fact, families with young children often opt for the 2 days Inca Trail to Machu Picchu.
+In fact, families with young children often opt for the 2 day Inca Trail to Machu Picchu.

 The 12-kilometer (7.4-mile) trail to the lost Inca city takes you through three notable Inca sites: Chachabamba, Wiñay Wayna, and Intipunku (Sungate).
 The route offers amazing views of the snow-capped peaks of the Peruvian Andes.
 You will walk through the different species of flora and fauna characteristic of the region.